 Globally, Facebook leads the social-media pack with over 1.7 billion users.
 Facebook-owned Whatsapp and Messenger have over 1 billion users each.
 Chinese networks QQ, WeChat and QZone have about 900 million, 800 million and 650 million users, respectively.
 (The Chinese government blocks Western social networks such as Facebook and Twitter.)
 Facebook-owned Instagram has eclipsed Twitter, with 500 million users.

 But as your company enters specific markets, understand that these well-known social networks may not be the best ones to leverage for customer engagement.
 Take Russia.
 There, a network called VK (formally called Vkontakte) commands the social media scene with more than 100 million users.
-The market’s second-most popular network is another Russian-owned endeavor, Odnoklassniki.
+The market's second-most popular network is another Russian-owned endeavour, Odnoklassniki.
 Facebook comes in third.

 The lesson?
 As your company eyes expansion-worthy online markets, make the effort to clearly understand which networks are preferred by local consumers.
 Appropriately invest in-language resources into those channels.